-As shown in Figure 85, the two subnets Group 1 and Group 2 running IPv4 are interconnected via an IPv4 over IPv4 tunnel between Switch A and Switch B.
+As shown in Figure 85, the two subnets Group 1 and Group 2 use private IPv4 addresses.
+Configure an IPv4 over IPv4 tunnel between Switch A and Switch B to make the two subnets reachable to each other.

 Figure 85 Network diagram for an IPv4 over IPv4 tunnel